pharath/pharath.github.io/_posts/2026-03-06-lecture-notes-web3-blockchain2.md

 student2: I don't think you can see the nonce.
 No, this was the site.
-So in the URL is the hash of the block.
+So **in the URL is the hash of the block**.
 Yeah, when you go to a block.
-So you can see all the leading zeros currently being used by the block.
+So you can see all the **leading zeros** currently being used by the block.
-But also what they vary is, they vary the extra nonce, which is actually inside the coinbase transaction.
+But also what they vary is, they vary the **extra nonce**, which is actually inside the coinbase transaction.
 Because the nonce is four bytes, so it only allows about 4 billion different values.
 So in order to get more nonces, they started inserting a nonce into this data bit of the coinbase transaction.
 And then that provided a different block hash every time you vary this extra nonce in here.
 So then that's how they managed to get these little hashes.
 Because if you could just vary the nonce, then you would just be able to get 4 billion different hashes which would not be enough to get this huge amount of leading zeros.

-prof: So they are somehow extending the solution space for the nonce.
+prof: So they are somehow **extending the solution space** for the nonce.

 student2: Exactly.
-They made the hash space bigger.
+**They made the hash space bigger**.
 And then these outputs are outputs that you can produce that spend... create zero Bitcoin outputs.
 And you use them to just add data to the blockchain.
 Yeah.